anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 The above example is a full code.
 If you embed it anywhere, it lets your users copy that page's URL into their mobile.

-= Example: Embeding a YouTube Video =
+= Example: Embedding a YouTube Video =

 `[third source="youtube" id="v00000000000" section=""]`